jessboyd/Getting-and-cleaning-data-project/CodeBook.md

 The tidy data set contains the mean average of each of the following variables per subject, per activity:

-BodyAccelerationMeanXdirection: Mean body acceleration in the X direction of the device.
+BodyAccelerationMeanXdirection: Mean body acceleration in the X direction of the device. <br />
-BodyAccelerationMeanYdirection: Mean body acceleration in the Y direction of the device.
+BodyAccelerationMeanYdirection: Mean body acceleration in the Y direction of the device.<br />
-BodyAccelerationMeanZdirection: Mean body acceleration in the Z direction of the device.
+BodyAccelerationMeanZdirection: Mean body acceleration in the Z direction of the device.<br />
-BodyAccelerationStandardDeviationXdirection: Standard deviation of body acceleration in the X direction of the device.
+BodyAccelerationStandardDeviationXdirection: Standard deviation of body acceleration in the X direction of the device.<br />
-BodyAccelerationStandardDeviationYdirection: Standard deviation of body acceleration in the Y direction of the device.
+BodyAccelerationStandardDeviationYdirection: Standard deviation of body acceleration in the Y direction of the device.<br />
-BodyAccelerationStandardDeviationZdirection: Standard deviation of body acceleration in the X direction of the device.
+BodyAccelerationStandardDeviationZdirection: Standard deviation of body acceleration in the X direction of the device.<br />
-GravityAccelerationMeanXdirection: Mean gravity acceleration in the X direction.
+GravityAccelerationMeanXdirection: Mean gravity acceleration in the X direction.<br />
-GravityAccelerationMeanYdirection: Mean gravity acceleration in the Y direction.
+GravityAccelerationMeanYdirection: Mean gravity acceleration in the Y direction.<br />
-GravityAccelerationMeanZdirection: Mean gravity acceleration in the Z direction.
+GravityAccelerationMeanZdirection: Mean gravity acceleration in the Z direction.<br />
-GravityAccelerationStandardDeviationXdirection: Standard deviation of gravity acceleration in the X direction.
+GravityAccelerationStandardDeviationXdirection: Standard deviation of gravity acceleration in the X direction.<br />
-GravityAccelerationStandardDeviationYdirection: Standard deviation of gravity acceleration in the Y direction.
+GravityAccelerationStandardDeviationYdirection: Standard deviation of gravity acceleration in the Y direction.<br />
-GravityAccelerationStandardDeviationZdirection: Standard deviation of gravity acceleration in the Z direction.
+GravityAccelerationStandardDeviationZdirection: Standard deviation of gravity acceleration in the Z direction.<br />
-BodyAccelerationJerkMeanXdirection: Mean of body acceleration jerk in the X direction.
+BodyAccelerationJerkMeanXdirection: Mean of body acceleration jerk in the X direction.<br />
-BodyAccelerationJerkMeanYdirection: Mean of body acceleration jerk in the Y direction.
+BodyAccelerationJerkMeanYdirection: Mean of body acceleration jerk in the Y direction.<br />
-BodyAccelerationJerkMeanZdirection: Mean of body acceleration jerk in the Z direction.
+BodyAccelerationJerkMeanZdirection: Mean of body acceleration jerk in the Z direction.<br />
-BodyAccelerationJerkStandardDeviationXdirection: Standard deviation of body acceleration jerk in the X direction.
+BodyAccelerationJerkStandardDeviationXdirection: Standard deviation of body acceleration jerk in the X direction.<br />
-BodyAccelerationJerkStandardDeviationYdirection: Standard deviation of body acceleration jerk in the Y direction.
+BodyAccelerationJerkStandardDeviationYdirection: Standard deviation of body acceleration jerk in the Y direction.<br />
-BodyAccelerationJerkStandardDeviationZdirection: Standard deviation of body acceleration jerk in the Z direction.
+BodyAccelerationJerkStandardDeviationZdirection: Standard deviation of body acceleration jerk in the Z direction.<br />
-BodyGyroMeanXdirection: Mean of the body gyro in the X direction.
+BodyGyroMeanXdirection: Mean of the body gyro in the X direction.<br />
-BodyGyroMeanYdirection: Mean of the body gyro in the Y direction.
+BodyGyroMeanYdirection: Mean of the body gyro in the Y direction.<br />
-BodyGyroMeanZdirection: Mean of the body gyro in the Z direction.
+BodyGyroMeanZdirection: Mean of the body gyro in the Z direction.<br />
-BodyGyroStandardDeviationXdirection: Standard deviation of the body gyro in the X direction.
+BodyGyroStandardDeviationXdirection: Standard deviation of the body gyro in the X direction.<br />
-BodyGyroStandardDeviationYdirection: Standard deviation of the body gyro in the Y direction.
+BodyGyroStandardDeviationYdirection: Standard deviation of the body gyro in the Y direction.<br />
-BodyGyroStandardDeviationZdirection: Standard deviation of the body gyro in the Z direction.
+BodyGyroStandardDeviationZdirection: Standard deviation of the body gyro in the Z direction.<br />
-BodyGyroJerkMeanXdirection: Mean of the body gyro jerk in the X direction.
+BodyGyroJerkMeanXdirection: Mean of the body gyro jerk in the X direction. <br />
-BodyGyroJerkMeanYdirection: Mean of the body gyro jerk in the Y direction.
+BodyGyroJerkMeanYdirection: Mean of the body gyro jerk in the Y direction. <br />
-BodyGyroJerkMeanZdirection: Mean of the body gyro jerk in the Z direction.
+BodyGyroJerkMeanZdirection: Mean of the body gyro jerk in the Z direction. <br />
-BodyGyroJerkStandardDeviationXdirection: Standard deviation of the body gyro jerk in the X direction.
+BodyGyroJerkStandardDeviationXdirection: Standard deviation of the body gyro jerk in the X direction. <br />
-BodyGyroJerkStandardDeviationYdirection: Standard deviation of the body gyro jerk in the Y direction.
+BodyGyroJerkStandardDeviationYdirection: Standard deviation of the body gyro jerk in the Y direction. <br />
-BodyGyroJerkStandardDeviationZdirection: Standard deviation of the body gyro jerk in the Z direction.
+BodyGyroJerkStandardDeviationZdirection: Standard deviation of the body gyro jerk in the Z direction. <br />
-BodyAccelerationMagMean: Mean of the body acceleration magnitude.
+BodyAccelerationMagMean: Mean of the body acceleration magnitude. <br />
-BodyAccelerationMagStandardDeviation: Standard deviation of the body acceleration magnitude.
+BodyAccelerationMagStandardDeviation: Standard deviation of the body acceleration magnitude. <br />
-GravityAccelerationMagMean: Mean of the gravity acceleration magnitude.
+GravityAccelerationMagMean: Mean of the gravity acceleration magnitude. <br />
-GravityAccelerationMagStandardDeviation: Standard deviation of the gravity acceleration magnitude
+GravityAccelerationMagStandardDeviation: Standard deviation of the gravity acceleration magnitude<br />
-BodyAccelerationJerkMagMean: : Mean of the body acceleration magnitude.
+BodyAccelerationJerkMagMean: : Mean of the body acceleration magnitude.<br />
-BodyAccelerationJerkMagStandardDeviation: Standard deviation of the gravity acceleration magnitude.
+BodyAccelerationJerkMagStandardDeviation: Standard deviation of the gravity acceleration magnitude.<br />
-BodyGyroMagMean: Mean of the body gyro magnitude.
+BodyGyroMagMean: Mean of the body gyro magnitude. <br />
-BodyGyroMagStandardDeviation: Standard deviation of the body gyro magnitude.
+BodyGyroMagStandardDeviation: Standard deviation of the body gyro magnitude. <br />
-BodyGyroJerkMagMean: Mean of the body jerk magnitude.
+BodyGyroJerkMagMean: Mean of the body jerk magnitude. <br />
-BodyGyroJerkMagStandardDeviation: Standard deviation of the body jerk magnitude.
+BodyGyroJerkMagStandardDeviation: Standard deviation of the body jerk magnitude. <br />
-BodyAccelerationMeanXdirection: Mean body acceleration in the X direction of the device.
+BodyAccelerationMeanXdirection: Mean body acceleration in the X direction of the device.<br />
-BodyAccelerationMeanYdirection: Mean body acceleration in the Y direction of the device.
+BodyAccelerationMeanYdirection: Mean body acceleration in the Y direction of the device.<br />
-BodyAccelerationMeanZdirection: Mean body acceleration in the Z direction of the device.
+BodyAccelerationMeanZdirection: Mean body acceleration in the Z direction of the device.<br />
-BodyAccelerationStandardDeviationXdirection: Standard deviation of body acceleration in the X direction of the device.
+BodyAccelerationStandardDeviationXdirection: Standard deviation of body acceleration in the X direction of the device.<br />
-BodyAccelerationStandardDeviationYdirection: Standard deviation of body acceleration in the Y direction of the device.
+BodyAccelerationStandardDeviationYdirection: Standard deviation of body acceleration in the Y direction of the device.<br />
-BodyAccelerationStandardDeviationZdirection: Standard deviation of body acceleration in the X direction of the device.
+BodyAccelerationStandardDeviationZdirection: Standard deviation of body acceleration in the X direction of the device.<br />
-BodyAccelerationJerkMeanXdirection: Mean of body acceleration jerk in the X direction.
+BodyAccelerationJerkMeanXdirection: Mean of body acceleration jerk in the X direction.<br />
-BodyAccelerationJerkMeanYdirection: Mean of body acceleration jerk in the Y direction.
+BodyAccelerationJerkMeanYdirection: Mean of body acceleration jerk in the Y direction.<br />
-BodyAccelerationJerkMeanZdirection: Mean of body acceleration jerk in the Z direction.
+BodyAccelerationJerkMeanZdirection: Mean of body acceleration jerk in the Z direction.<br />
-BodyAccelerationJerkStandardDeviationXdirection: Standard deviation of body acceleration jerk in the X direction.
+BodyAccelerationJerkStandardDeviationXdirection: Standard deviation of body acceleration jerk in the X direction.<br />
-BodyAccelerationJerkStandardDeviationYdirection: Standard deviation of body acceleration jerk in the Y direction.
+BodyAccelerationJerkStandardDeviationYdirection: Standard deviation of body acceleration jerk in the Y direction.<br />
-BodyAccelerationJerkStandardDeviationZdirection: Standard deviation of body acceleration jerk in the Z direction.
+BodyAccelerationJerkStandardDeviationZdirection: Standard deviation of body acceleration jerk in the Z direction.<br />
-BodyGyroMeanXdirection: Mean of the body gyro in the X direction.
+BodyGyroMeanXdirection: Mean of the body gyro in the X direction.<br />
-BodyGyroMeanYdirection: Mean of the body gyro in the Y direction.
+BodyGyroMeanYdirection: Mean of the body gyro in the Y direction.<br />
-BodyGyroMeanZdirection: Mean of the body gyro in the Z direction.
+BodyGyroMeanZdirection: Mean of the body gyro in the Z direction.<br />
-BodyGyroStandardDeviationXdirection: Standard deviation of the body gyro in the X direction.
+BodyGyroStandardDeviationXdirection: Standard deviation of the body gyro in the X direction.<br />
-BodyGyroStandardDeviationYdirection: Standard deviation of the body gyro in the Y direction.
+BodyGyroStandardDeviationYdirection: Standard deviation of the body gyro in the Y direction.<br />
-BodyGyroStandardDeviationZdirection: Standard deviation of the body gyro in the Z direction.
+BodyGyroStandardDeviationZdirection: Standard deviation of the body gyro in the Z direction.<br />
-BodyAccelerationMagMean: Mean of the body acceleration magnitude.
+BodyAccelerationMagMean: Mean of the body acceleration magnitude. <br />
-BodyAccelerationMagStandardDeviation: Standard deviation of the body acceleration magnitude.
+BodyAccelerationMagStandardDeviation: Standard deviation of the body acceleration magnitude.<br />
-BodyBodyAccelerationJerkMagMean: Mean of the body acceleration jerk magnitude.
+BodyBodyAccelerationJerkMagMean: Mean of the body acceleration jerk magnitude. <br />
-BodyBodyAccelerationJerkMagStandardDeviation: Standard deviation of the body acceleration jerk magnitude.
+BodyBodyAccelerationJerkMagStandardDeviation: Standard deviation of the body acceleration jerk magnitude. <br />
-BodyBodyGyroMagMean: Mean of the body gyro magnitude.
+BodyBodyGyroMagMean: Mean of the body gyro magnitude. <br />
-BodyBodyGyroMagStandardDeviation: Standard deviation of the body gyro magnitude.
+BodyBodyGyroMagStandardDeviation: Standard deviation of the body gyro magnitude.<br />
-BodyBodyGyroJerkMagMean: Mean of the body gyro jerk magnitude.
+BodyBodyGyroJerkMagMean: Mean of the body gyro jerk magnitude.<br />
-BodyBodyGyroJerkMagStandardDeviation: Standard deviation of the body gyro jerk magnitude.
+BodyBodyGyroJerkMagStandardDeviation: Standard deviation of the body gyro jerk magnitude.<br />